textext/textext/README.md

 ## Prerequisites

 - A LaTeX distribution (e.g., TeX Live [Linux, Windows, MaxOS] or MiKTeX [Windows only]) has to be installed, especially `pdflatex` is needed.
-- You need the 32-bit version of Inkscape.
+- You need the 32-bit version of Inkscape 0.48 or 0.91 (Currently the plugin *does not* work with the 0.92 version!).
 - Depending on your operating system some extra software is required, see the specific instructions below.